-In order for students to get the best educational impact from our Grade 5 DPSCD Belle Isle Aquarium field trips, teachers must complete one of the 4-day Summer Teacher Institutes, in 2017, 2018, or 2019 before bringing their class to the Belle Isle Aquarium.
-Therefore, you must register and complete a 4-day Summer Teacher Institute in order for your classes to benefit from a BIA field trip.
-Please register by June 15, 2017.
+In order for students to get the best educational impact from our Grade 5 DPSCD Belle Isle Aquarium field trips, we invite teachers to attend our 4-day Summer Teacher Institute, in 2020 before bringing their class to the Belle Isle Aquarium.

-To ask questions about the Summer Teacher Institutes, contact:
+To ask questions about the Summer Teacher Institute, contact: